 SUSAC is friendly and social BSAC diving club, committed to providing the best U.K. diving experiences for students within Swansea University welcoming SCUBA divers of all levels and backgrounds.
-So long as you are a student at Swansea University; alumni or a lecturer you're welcome to join!
+So long as you are a student at Swansea University, alumni, or a lecturer you're welcome to join!

-SUSAC is a registered branch of the British Sub Aqua Club (BSAC) and a registered club within Swansea Sports Wales and the Swansea Student Union.
+We are a registered branch of the British Sub Aqua Club (BSAC) and a registered club within Swansea Sports Wales and the Swansea Student Union.

 SUSAC is run by a committee of Swansea University Students with volunteer instructors.

 With SUSAC you will develop your SCUBA training in a safe environment with our Nationally Qualified Instructors.
 The club dives with an efficient yet relaxed attitude to encourage steady progression through qualifications.

 As well as SCUBA diving, there are also opportunities to learn skills in boat handling, VHF radio use, first aid and a whole host of other Skill Development Courses run by BSAC.